Attack Surface

 • Dark Web Monitoring: Continuously monitor the dark web for leaked login credentials, session tokens, or leaked company data that could be used to gain unauthorized access.

-1. Inventory and Assess: Create a list of all digital assets, including hardware, software, network devices, and data repositories.
+1. Inventory Everything: Create a list of all digital assets, including hardware, software, network devices, and data repositories.
 Identify potential vulnerabilities for each asset to understand where the highest risks are.

-2. Implement Strong Access Controls: Restrict access to critical systems and data to authorized users only.
-Enforce the use of strong, unique passwords and implement multi-factor authentication (MFA) to add an extra layer of security.
+2. Tighten Access: Restrict access to critical systems and data to authorized users only.
+Enforce the use of strong, unique passwords via a password manager.
+Implement multi-factor authentication (MFA) to add an extra layer of security.

-3. Patch and Update Regularly: Keep all software and systems up-to-date with the latest security patches and updates.
+3. Patch and Update: Keep all software and systems up-to-date with the latest security patches and updates.
 Schedule regular maintenance windows to ensure vulnerabilities are quickly addressed.

-4. Monitor and Respond: Continuously monitor network traffic as well as the dark web for signs of attack.
+4. Monitor Proactively: Continuously monitor network traffic as well as the dark web for signs of attack.
 Set up alerts for network anomalies, leaked credentials, potential phishing domains registered, or new digital assets found.

-5. Educate and Train: Educate employees on security best practices and the importance of protecting sensitive information.
-Conduct regular training sessions to ensure staff know how to avoid common pitfalls, such as phishing attacks.
+5. Train Your Team: Educate employees on security best practices and the importance of protecting sensitive information.
+Conduct regular training sessions to ensure staff know how to avoid common mistakes like phishing attacks.